seL4/microkit/docs/manual.md

 Note: The message is *copied* from the caller.

 The returned `message` is the return value of the protected procedure.
-As with arguments this is *copied* to the caller.
+As with arguments, this is *copied* to the caller.

 ## `void notified(sel4cp_channel channel)`